wangshukunwsk/bitcoin-hd-wallet-api-server/README.md

 # Introduction
 API server for bitcoin Hierarchical Deterministic wallet.
 It support below features:
 1. Generate a Hierarchical Deterministic (HD) Segregated Witness (SegWit) bitcoin address from a given seed and path
+2. Generate a Hierarchical Deterministic (HD) Legacy (P2PKH) bitcoin address from a given seed and path
-2. Generate an n-out-of-m Multisignature (multi-sig) Pay-To-Script-Hash (P2SH) bitcoin address, where n, m and addresses can be specified
+3. Generate an n-out-of-m Multisignature (multi-sig) Pay-To-Script-Hash (P2SH) bitcoin address, where n, m and addresses can be specified

 # Installation